 The recently completed building of the prestigious Central European University (location) did exactly this.
 The playfully indented facade, elliptical concrete staircase, steep glass-steel roof planes, as well as the quality and richness of details are marvels to behold.
 The building, with a café on the ground floor, is open for all to see.

 The harmonious combination of old and new is on display at the CET Building located along the Danube river.
-The building complex is a cultural and commercial space consisting of a set of gracefully restored warehouses and a whale-shaped steel-and-glass modern wing inserted in-between.
+The building complex is a mixed-use cultural and commercial space consisting of a set of gracefully restored warehouses and a whale-shaped steel-and-glass modern wing inserted in-between.

 Budapest's new metro line #4, completed in 2014, appears to be a commercial failure and an architectural success.
 Completed way over time and budget, it doesn't generate nearly the passenger traffic it was projected to.
 However, the design of the stations are at the forefront of contemporary Hungarian architecture.